Thomas Cranmer (1489-1556), Archbishop of Canterbury

-Appointed Archbishop of Canterbury in 1533 following the death of William Warham, Cranmer carried through Henry VIII's divorce from Catherine of Aragon.
-In the reign of Edward VI, he was responsible for the first book of Common Prayer published in 1549.
-As a committed Protestant he was deprived of office under Mary I and imprisoned.
-Cranmer eventually acknowledged Papal supremacy and the truth of Roman Catholic doctrines except for transubstantiation, but he recanted just before his execution.
+Appointed Archbishop of Canterbury in 1533 following the death of William Warham, it was Cranmer who secured Henry VIII's divorce from Katherine of Aragon later the same year.
+In the reign of Edward VI he was responsible for the first Book of Common Prayer, published in 1549.
+As a committed Protestant, Cranmer was deprived of office under the Roman Catholic Mary I and tried for treason.
+He eventually acknowledged Papal supremacy and the truth of Roman Catholic doctrines except for transubstantiation, but recanted just before his execution.

 by Unknown artist